Hot Water Cornbread

 Fluffy on the inside and crispy on the outside, Hot Water Cornbread is a delicious pan-fried side dish.
 It’s perfect as a sweet treat with butter and syrup, or as a side for any Southern meal!

-Plus, traditional cornbread is a little crisp on top and super moist but also crumbly (in the best way) in the middle.
-These are similar, but the outside is extra-crispy thanks to the pan-frying method in a light oil.
-It brings such a lovely texture to the little rounds that I love and can’t get enough of.
-Serve ’em with butter and syrup (or honey!) for something sweet, or as a side for any kind of simple Southern meal.
+The little rounds have such a lovely texture that they can be addictive.
+Serve ’em with butter and syrup (or honey!) for something sweet or as a side for any kind of simple Southern meal.
 They’d also be great served alongside chili or another savory stew!

 Made with simple, household ingredients, hot water cornbread is an easy side to make any time!

-Yellow cornmeal: This is what makes it gritty and have that cornbread texture and flavor!
+• Yellow cornmeal: This is what makes it gritty and gives it that cornbread texture and flavor!

-Sugar: Sugar gives a touch of sweetness that’s needed in cornbread.
+• Sugar: For a touch of sweetness that’s needed in cornbread.

-Salt: Salt helps to balance and bring out the flavors.
+• Salt: To balance and bring out the flavors.

-I LOVE how easy these little guys are to make!
-Just mix up the batter, press into patties, and fry away!
+I LOVE how easy these little guys are to make—just mix up the batter, press it into patties, and fry away!

 1. Boil the water.